 “Son, they hire clean cut people, not hippies.”
 (Keep in mind this was a former NYPD Homicide detective during the 70’s saying this to me.)

 I felt like I’d be looked down upon, not part of the club.
 And man, did I want to be part of the club.
-So for the next two years I was a completely shaven, slicked back hair (Gordon Gekko style), bow tie and braces wearing Financial Adviser trainee.
+So for the next two years I was a completely shaven, slicked back hair (Gordon Gekko style), bow tie and braces wearing Financial Advisor trainee.

 I bent to the pressure – I conformed.